 - Food handler

 - Chef de cuisine

 Employment Outlook and Salary Info

 The U.S. Bureau of Labor Statistics (BLS) stated there were 873,900 food preparation workers in 2014.
 That figure was projected to increase by 6% from 2014-2024.
 The median annual wages for food preparation workers were $20,180, as reported in May 2015.
 Those working as chefs and head cooks were projected to see a 9% increase in jobs between 2014-2024, stated the BLS.
 The median annual wages for chefs and head cooks were $41,500, as reported in May 2015.

-Food preparation and food handler's certificates educate food preparation workers to work in a restaurant or home setting with the knowledge they need to safely handle food.
-These programs are offered through community colleges and trade schools and generally take a year or less to complete.
+Food preparation certificates educate food preparation workers on how to safely handle food in a restaurant or home setting.
+These programs are offered through community colleges and trade schools, and generally take a year or less to complete.